Part 1: Acknowledgements

 The copyright holder for Greenwood’s works is stated to be Nicholas Evans of 6 Norwich House, Cordelia Street, London, E14 6AT UK, on the WATCH database of copyright holders hosted jointly by the University of Reading and the University of Texas Austin – see https://www.reading.ac.uk/library/about-us/projects/lib-watch.aspx and https://norman.hrc.utexas.edu/watch/record_detail.cfm?contactid=2439&IndivID=&ArtistID=7343

 The right of Chris Hopkins to be identified as the author of this web/blog has been asserted by him in accordance with the Copyright, Designs and Patents Act 1988.
-Quotations for the purposes of criticism and review are, of course, welcome.
+Quotations for the purposes of criticism and review are, of course, welcome, as is quotation by students, teachers and lecturers, using of course the referencing conventions recommended by their institutions.

 - Best wishes, Chris Hopkins.